EBellache/HLD-JAX/README.md

 - **Entropy measures the information degradation over time:**

 $$
-S = - \sum p_i \log p_i
+S = - \sum P_i \log P_i
 $$

-- $p_i$ represents the normalized phase distribution of the system.
+- $P_i$ represents the normalized phase distribution of the system.
 This measures **how uniformly phase information is distributed across the triad lattice**, capturing the degree of coherence loss.

 - **Entropy must be managed carefully; too much leads to memory degradation.**